This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Academic Technology Approval Scheme (ATAS)

 Applicants who require immigration permission to be in the UK may require an Academic Technology Approval Scheme (ATAS) certificate in order to undertake postgraduate study in certain subject areas.
 This includes integrated Masters courses, which incorporate undergraduate and postgraduate study.
-Those who require ATAS clearance must obtain the ATAS certificate before applying for the Tier 4 visa.
+Those who require ATAS clearance must obtain the ATAS certificate before applying for the Student visa.
 Read more about ATAS on the University website.

 Documentation and references

 The following documents must be submitted with a taught postgraduate application to the University, and may be requested in support of an undergraduate application.
 Original or certified copies of the documents submitted with an application must be produced at the point of registration.
-International applicants who require a Tier 4 student visa to study in the UK should be aware that the Home Office may request to see original copies of academic documents at the point of entry to the UK.
+International applicants who require a Student visa to study in the UK should be aware that the Home Office may request to see original copies of academic documents at the point of entry to the UK.

 - Higher education and professional qualifications (for taught postgraduate applications only).
 If an applicant has already completed professional qualifications or previous degrees, a copy of the final degree certificate should be submitted with the application.
 Transcripts of an applicants academic record, which provide full details of the degree class and grades obtained in each unit/module, are also required.
 Applicants who are awaiting assessment results should provide an interim transcript where possible.
 Where applicants are yet to complete their qualification, transcripts of each completed academic year, including information on the modules being undertaken, will be required alongside the application.
 If these documents are not in English they should be accompanied by a formal certified translation into English, provided by the awarding institution, by University of Leeds accredited agent and office, or by an official translator.
 This should be signed and dated, including their credentials, company details and confirmation that the translation is accurate.